PhilippeBaratta/COVMOS/README.md

 # Structure of the method

-COVMOS is splitted into two main codes :
+COVMOS is resumed in one main python code:

-**COVMOS_ini.py**
+**COVMOS.py**

+To be run, COVMOS.py needs two key arguments:

+- the COVMOS mode that takes the values 'ini', 'sim' or 'both'
+- the path to a .ini file specifying the project settings, requiered inputs and outputs (see ./ini_files/setting_example.ini)

-it generates the initilisation files that will be used for the simulation code COVMOS_sim.py.
-To be run, COVMOS_ini.py needs as argument a setting.ini file specifying the catalogue settings, requiered inputs and outputs (see .ini_files/setting_example.ini).
+In the 'ini' mode, COVMOS generates the initilisation files that will be used for the simulating mode 'sim'.
+It can be run calling `python COVMOS.py ini path/to/the/inifile.ini` or in parallel (see section 'Parallel computation').
-It can be run from the terminal for example calling `python COVMOS_ini.py setting_example.ini` where the .ini file must be saved in the ini_files repertory

-**COVMOS_sim.py**

-it is the main code simulating boxes of particles (and associated velocities).
-It required the files produced by the previous code to be run.
-The command is similar:
-`python COVMOS_ini.py setting_example.ini`
+Once done, the 'sim' mode simulates boxes of particles and associated velocities.
+It can also be run calling `python COVMOS.py sim path/to/the/inifile.ini` or in parallel (see section 'Parallel computation').

+You can run the whole pipeline using the 'both' mode: `python COVMOS.py both path/to/the/inifile.ini`

-Several statistical inputs are requiered by these two codes.
+Several statistical inputs are requiered when using COVMOS.
 They must be set by the user in a .ini file.
-If the user wants COVMOS to clone the user own data, several codes are provided to compute these statistical targets (see the next section).
+If the user wants COVMOS to clone its own data, several codes are provided to compute these statistical targets in the ./helping_codes folder (see the next section).

 # User inputs